Stratified Topological Autonomy for Long-Range Coordination (STALC): Mid-Level Planner

 \subsection{Mid-Range Plan Generation}

-\tflag{R-3-20} When a coalition of robots, $\mathcal{C}_e$ is assigned to traverse an edge in the graph, members are ordered alphabetically; the first robot serves as leader, while the others are sequentially assigned follower positions.
-In this paper, we employ a leader-follower line formation, where each robot follows the one preceding it.
+When a coalition of robots, $\mathcal{C}_e$ is assigned to traverse an edge in the graph, members are ordered alphabetically; the first robot serves as leader, while the others are sequentially assigned follower positions.
+In this paper, we use a leader-follower line formation, where each robot follows its predecessor.
 Each robot's route, from Algorithm \ref{alg:route_assignment}, maps to an edge-specific path $\mathcal{T}_{v_iv_j}$ that minimizes visibility to potential observers, which we computed with A$^*$ in Sec.~\ref{section:graph_pruning}.
-The mid-range plan for a robot, $\mathcal{T}^i$, starts at the closest point along $\mathcal{T}_{v_iv_j}$ to the robot's current position and truncates at a receding horizon goal along $\mathcal{T}_{v_iv_j}$.
+The mid-range plan for a robot, $\mathcal{T}^i$, begins at the closest point on $\mathcal{T}_{v_iv_j}$ to the robot's current position and truncates at a receding horizon goal.
 For the leader, this goal is based on its maximum speed and planning time horizon.
 For the follower, this goal is based on a set following distance from the planned goal of the robot preceding it in the formation.
 Thus, the coalition's set of mid-range plans $\mathcal{T}^{\mathcal{C}_e}$ is a function of $\mathcal{T}_{v_iv_j}$ and $X_B^{\mathcal{C}_e}$.